adiMallya/rBuild/README.md

-# rbuild
+# [WIP]rbuild

-This Construction/Renovation services website was my 4th semester WebDev project.
+A Construction/Renovation services site.

 Curently all the scripts are written only for the client-side and we are still working towards making it responsive.
 All the html and javascript scripts can be found in the /html and /js folders.